We're making Chat free, here's why

 When it comes to collaboration features, Chat is the bare minimum standard.
-I believe that once developers and users get a chance to see how much better the in-app experience is with Chat, they’ll be excited to see how other collaboration features like Secure File Sharing and Activity Feeds can add value.
+I believe that once developers and users get a chance to see how much better the in-app experience is with Chat, they’ll be excited to see how other collaboration features like Document Collaboration and Activity Feeds can add value.

 True collaboration is like a superpower for apps, and we're here to democratize in-app collaboration for B2B apps.